zechtz/goweb/README.md

 I have finally drunk the Koolaid and started learning Golang, this is my first naive implementation of a web app based on the language.

-This is just my personal learning materials, i will be updating & changing as a grok the languange.
+This is just for my personal learning, i will be updating & changing as a grok the languange.

 If you are an expert in the language, don't hesitate to help out.